Xandervile/ootmm-settings-generator/README.md

 Added:
 - Some weights and settings that I am messing with for Blitz Mystery.
 - Script to Encode and Decode settings strings from the OoTMM online patcher so you can add settings yourself.
+[REMOVED BECAUSE IT WAS MORE FOR DEBUGGING FOR ME]

 To do:
 - Add Hard Settings Limit and Minimum Settings Desired to the weights file and be read by the program.
+[DONE IN PY FILE]